aunea/aunea-security/README.md

 # aunea-security

-Authentication and security-related services for the AUNE-A platform.
+Authentication, authorization and security-related services for the AUNE-A platform.

+## Responsibility
+- Integrate with identity providers
+- Validate tokens and permissions
+- Centralize security concerns

+## License
+Apache-2.0